Tips on dealing with stress

 As well as our own, we should also look out for family members, friends and neighbours and be mindful of their mental health.

-It's important to look out for behaviour that could indicate that someone is under pressure and really needs help.
+It's important to look out for behaviour that could show that someone is under pressure and really needs help.

-If you are worried or concerned about someone else, talk to them.
+If you're worried or concerned about someone else, talk to them.
 Ask them how they are feeling and if there is anything you can do to help them.

 Distress or despair

-If you think someone might be in need of immediate help, find out what to do at the page below:
+If you think someone might be in need of immediate help, find out what to do at this link:

 If you or someone you know is in distress or despair, call Lifeline on: